pkpare/Parekh_lab_website/join/index.md

 -	Willingness to perform survival and terminal procedures as needed.
 -	Basic experience with MATLAB and/or Python or willingness to learn how to implement existing scripts and pipelines to analyze behavioral and neural data.
 -	Knowledge of basic statistics for data analysis and ability to think analytically.
--	Exposure to techniques in mouse brain tissue processing for histological assessment or extraction of fresh brain tissue for molecular assays.-->
+-	Exposure to techniques in mouse brain tissue processing for histological assessment or extraction of fresh brain tissue for molecular assays.
+-->

 ### Postdoctoral scholars
 Funding for a postdoctoral associate is currently available to support one of our ongoing projects.
 Minimum qualifications include a doctoral degree in a relevant field and demonstrated scholarship.
 Please send an inquiry with CV to Dr. Parekh at [pkp240000@utdallas.edu](mailto:pkp240000@utdallas.edu) <br>